Law degrees and Law conversion courses

 Master’s courses include two-year qualifying Law degrees and one-year conversion courses that are open to non-Law graduates.
-Applications for courses that include a CPE/GDL conversion may be through the Central Applications Board for full-time places.
+Applications for Law conversion master’s may also be through the Central Applications Board, if for full-time study.
 Applications for courses designated as undergraduate courses (senior status LLBs) are submitted via UCAS.
 Otherwise, approach an institution directly to apply.

 Funding Law conversion courses

 Fees range from around £6,000 per year to the maximum tuition fee level (currently £9,250).
 International students can expect to pay more.

 Some law firms take graduates as trainee solicitors and fund their part-time study towards a Law conversion course.
 However, these positions are rare and competitive.

 If you’re a prospective barrister, scholarships for a Law conversion course may be available from one of the Inns of Court.
 You don't need to be a member of these societies before applying.
 Scholarships are generally awarded on merit – good grades from a first degree are essential.